Skip to content

 We have also discovered how their height has helped them dominate the paint, block shots, and rebound, but also how it has challenged them with mobility, agility, and endurance.

-These players are not only remarkable for their physical stature, but also for their contributions to the game of basketball and the advancement of women’s sports.
+These giant female athletes are not only remarkable for their physical stature, but also for their contributions to the game of basketball and the advancement of women’s sports.
 They have inspired many young girls and boys to pursue their dreams, regardless of their size or gender.

 Leave a Reply